John Mark Ainsley

 Roberto Alagna is the leading tenor of his generation.
 After winning the Luciano Pavarotti Voice Competition, Alagna made his professional debut in 1988 as Alfredo Germont in La Traviata with the Glyndebourne Opera touring company.
 This led to many engagements throughout Europe and, as his reputation grew, he was soon invited to sing at major theatres – his performances as Romeo in Gounod’s Roméo et Juliette at Covent Garden in 1994 catapulted him to international stardom.
 He has performed on the world’s most prestigious stages: Covent Garden, the Vienna Staatsoper, Opéra-Bastille in Paris, New York’s Metropolitan Opera, the Liceo in Barcelona and La Scala in Milan.

 She is a member of the Frankfurt Opera Ensemble where her roles in the 2016/17 season include Atalanta in a new production of Xerxes and her first Gilda Rigoletto.
 She also sings Zerlina Don Giovanni for Glyndebourne on Tour, Marzelline Fidelio at the BBC Proms and she makes her debut with the Welsh National Opera as Sophie a new production of Der Rosenkavalier.
-Future seasons include further roles in Frankfurt and returns to the Glyndebourne Festival and Garsington Opera, and her debut for the Teatro Réal in Madrid.
+Future seasons include further roles in Frankfurt and returns to the Glyndebourne Festival, Garsington Opera as well as debuts for the Teatro Réal in Madrid and the Bayerische Staatsoper in Munich.

 Highlights in concert include appearances with the LSO and Sir Mark Elder, the Academy of Ancient Music with Richard Egarr, the Hallé Orchestra with Cristian Macelaru and the BBC Scottish Symphony Orchestra at the BBC Proms with Ilan Volkov.